Optimal Noise-Adding Mechanism in Additive Differential Privacy: Introduction

 A relaxed notion of $\e$-differential privacy is $(\e,\delta)$-differential privacy, introduced by \cite{DKMMN06}.
 The common interpretation of $(\e,\delta)$-differential privacy is that it is $\e$-differential privacy ``except with probability $\delta$'' \citep{RenyiDP}.
-The standard approach for preserving $(\e,\delta)$-differential privacy is the Gaussian mechanism, which adds a Gaussian noise to the query output. \cite{GV_IT_Approximate} studied the trade-off between utility and privacy for a single \emph{integer-valued} query function in $(\epsilon, \delta)$-differential privacy. \cite{GV_IT_Approximate} show that for $\ell^1$ and $\ell^2$ cost functions, the discrete uniform noise distribution is optimal for $(0,\delta)$-differential privacy when the query sensitivity is one, and is \emph{asymptotically} optimal as $\delta \to 0$ for arbitrary query sensitivity. \cite{icmlGaussian} improved the classic analysis of the Gaussian mechanism for $(\e,\delta)$-differential in the high privacy regime ($\e \to 0$), and develops an optimal Gaussian mechanism whose variance is calibrated directly using the Gaussian cumulative density function instead of a tail bound approximation.
+The standard approach for preserving $(\e,\delta)$-differential privacy is the Gaussian mechanism, which adds a Gaussian noise to the query output. \cite{GV_IT_Approximate} studied the trade-off between utility and privacy for a single \emph{integer-valued} query function in $(\epsilon, \delta)$-differential privacy. \cite{GV_IT_Approximate} show that for $\ell^1$ and $\ell^2$ cost functions, the discrete uniform noise distribution is optimal for $(0,\delta)$-differential privacy when the query sensitivity is one, and is \emph{asymptotically} optimal as $\delta \to 0$ for arbitrary query sensitivity. \cite{GW2_18} extend the result for single real-valued query functions under $(\e, \delta)$-differential privacy and show that the truncated Laplacian mechanism is asymptotically optimal in various high privacy regimes. \cite{icmlGaussian} improved the classic analysis of the Gaussian mechanism for $(\e,\delta)$-differential in the high privacy regime ($\e \to 0$), and develops an optimal Gaussian mechanism whose variance is calibrated directly using the Gaussian cumulative density function instead of a tail bound approximation.

+$(\e, 0)$-differential privacy and $(0,\delta)$-differential privacy can be viewed as two special cases of the commonly used $(\epsilon, \delta)$-differential privacy paradigm.
+While $(\epsilon, 0)$-differential privacy is well studied and exact optimality result has been obtained, little is known about $(0, \delta)$-differential privacy.
+Characterizing the privacy-utility tradeoff in $(0, \delta$)-differential privacy is important towards understanding the fundamental privacy and utility tradeoff in $(\epsilon, \delta)$-differential privacy.